INN/largo/docs/users/interactives.rst

 Use of Pym.js with WordPress posts and pages requires:

 - Hosting the embedded content on another web server.
 You can use any server, including Amazon Web Services or any other web server you have access to.
-The embedded content should not contain any design elements other than the actual content you want to display in WordPress.
+Unfortunately, our hosting company is optimized for hosting only your WordPress website so we're not able to host standalone data apps and interactives.
+The content of the iframe should not contain any design elements other than the actual content you want to display in WordPress (things like navigation, excess padding around the edges of the graphic, etc.).
 - The Pym script must be included on the web page where the embedded content is hosted.
 - The Pym Shortcode plugin must be installed and activated on your WordPress site.